-If you have been injured in a truck accident due to the fault of another, you may be eligible for compensation for your injuries and other damages.
+If you have been injured in a truck accident in Glendale, AZ due to the fault of another, you may be eligible for compensation for your injuries and other damages.
+Whether you were struck by an 18-wheeler on the I-17, a tractor-trailer near Loop 101, or a commercial delivery truck anywhere in the West Valley, a skilled truck accident lawyer in Glendale, Arizona can help you pursue the full compensation you deserve.

 Having an experienced legal team on your side after a truck accident is very important.
 The legal team at Phillips Law Group has obtained over $1 billion in compensation for personal injury victims.
 Founding partner Jeffrey Phillips is a Top 10 member of the Trucking Trial Lawyers Association, an invitation-only group of the top 10 attorneys in a state or region who serve truck crash victims.